My awesome, hilarious cousin is visiting me here in the 'deep South' from Utah for almost two weeks! We are having so much fun and laughing lots.

 What does she have to do with deleting emails?
 Well, she was checking her emails the other day, reading messages from people she knows.
 After she finished either reading or writing an email, most of the time I watched as she clicked the 'Delete' button without hesitation.

 I was horrified.
 What if she wanted to go back and read the exchanges she'd had with her friends as a teenager?
 What if she was in an emergency and had to search up that one email in which she'd typed only 'Yes' or 'Lol!' but she had deleted it?
 What if, what if, what if?

 Obviously, those are totally irrational thoughts.
 You guys are probably scoffing or laughing (or both!) and thinking I'm exaggerating.
 Nope.
 Seriously.

-And even more astonishing, I have probably deleted only 10 emails in the entire time I have had an email address.
+And even more astonishing, I have probably deleted only 10 emails in the entire 5 or 6 years I have had an email address.
 True.